Our Sponsors

 • K •

-kernel There is more than a kernel of truth in the claim that all the vowels in this word are Es.
-So why is the military rank (colonel) pronounced identically?
+kernel There is more than a kernel of truth in the claim colonel is spelled peculiarly to be pronounced the same as kernel.
 English spelling can be chaotic.

 Spelling Memory Medicine